regolith-linux/regolith-desktop-website/content/docs/howtos/add-remove-blocklets.md

 ---
-title: "Change Bar Status indicators"
+title: 'Change Bar Status indicators'
 description: >
     Make changes to the status indicators in the bar.
 ---

 # Adding or Removing status indicators